moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 OK, so let's mutate it:

-  - Use "Simple Mutate", change the type to "TYR (Y") and click on an atom in the residues A168.
+  - Use "Simple Mutate", change the type to "TYR (Y)" and click on an atom in the residues A168.

 (More Moorhen Points - yay).